binhcn/tech-bank/aop.md

 ### Terminology
 - Aspect
-    - a modularization of a concern that cuts across multiple classes
-    - Transaction management is a good example of a cross-cutting concern.
-    - in AOP, aspects are implemented by using regular classes (schema-based approach) or regular classes annotated with the @Aspect annotation (@AspectJ style)
+    - In AOP, aspects are implemented by using regular classes (schema-based approach) or regular classes annotated with the @Aspect annotation (@AspectJ style)
+    - it modularizes a concern that cuts across multiple classes - crossing-cutting concern
 - Join point
     - a point during the execution of a program, such as the execution of a method or the handling of an exception.
     - in AOP, a join point always represents a method execution